JetBrains/teamcity-documentation/topics/teamcity-sakura-ui.md

 ### Sakura sidebar

-The Sakura sidebar displays the project hierarchy and, for the Agents page, shows agent hierarchy and serves for better navigation between projects, build configurations, or build agents.
+This improved sidebar displays the project hierarchy and, for the Agents page, shows agent hierarchy and serves for better navigation between projects, build configurations, or build agents.

 You can change the sidebar width by dragging its frame border and hide/show it anytime by clicking the corresponding button at its bottom.